TrionCorp/Agon/privacy-policy.md

 We want to inform users of this Service that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

+### Usage Data
+We may also collect information that your browser sends whenever you visit our Service or when you access the Service by or through a mobile device ("Usage Data").

+This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

+When you access the Service by or through a mobile device, this Usage Data may include information such as the type of mobile device you use, your mobile device unique ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data.

+We use the collected data for various purposes:

+To provide and maintain our Service
+To notify you about changes to our Service
+To allow you to participate in interactive features of our Service when you choose to do so To provide customer support
+To gather analysis or valuable information so that we can improve our Service To monitor the usage of our Service
+To detect, prevent and address technical issues
+To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information

+### Child Safety
+We take your child's safety very seriously.
+We do our best to comply with your country's children protection acts and policies, including Children's Online Privacy Protection Act (COPPA) and GDPR.
+We ask the User's year or date of birth to determine if they are underage.
+If so, we:

+Block links to external websites that are not suitable for underage users Limit collection of children's personal data
+Limit social features that might contain user-generated content Only show child-safe advertisements

+### Transfer of Data
+Your information, including Personal Data, may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

+Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

+We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 ### Security
 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.